Whoaa512/starred/README.md

 - [jlongster/tigma](https://github.com/jlongster/tigma) -
 - [AndyMik90/Aperant](https://github.com/AndyMik90/Aperant) - Autonomous multi-session AI coding
 - [remorses/kimaki](https://github.com/remorses/kimaki) - all opencode features deeply integrated inside Discord. each project is a channel. each session a thread
-- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon is an autonomous, white-box AI pentester for web applications and APIs.
-It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before they
+- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon is an AI pentester for web applications and APIs.
+It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before they reach production.
 - [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - Stateful agents that are like people, with memory, identity, and the ability to learn and adapt
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 - [steipete/poltergeist](https://github.com/steipete/poltergeist) - The ghost that keeps your builds fresh - Universal hot reload, file watcher and build automation for any language.